pusher/feeds-client-js/README.md

 - `feedId`: [required] the unique identifier of the feed

-- `authorizer`: [optional] provide a custom authorizer for this feed (advanced usage, you probably just want to provide an `authEndpiont` in the `PusherFeeds` constructor!)
-[NOTE in fact, should we actually remove, or at least not document this? and the below property?
-It might cause unnecessary confusion...
-We are possibly making thing unnecessarily configurable too early]

-- `authEndpoint`: [optional] the endpiont to use to request tokens for access to _this specific feed_ (advanced usage, in most cases you will use the same endpoint for all feeds, so you probably want to set this property in the `PusherFeeds` constructor instead!)
-[NOTE see above]

 ### `feed.subscribe`

 Subscribe to reveive new items published to `feed`.
 A subscription can be